Maximizer CRM vs Salesforce: Which CRM is Better?

 Both Maximizer and Salesforce are record systems.
 They organize, track, and report on data that someone puts into them.
 Neither generates the buyer intelligence that determines whether those records are worth pursuing.

 Maximizer's lead management module captures leads from web forms, email, and social media, then scores and routes them.
+It integrates with marketing tools to pull leads automatically and provides a structured follow-up workflow once a lead is in the system.

 Source: Maximizer